evan-woodworth/Glide/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. Collision detection, start menu, game-over logic and screen, organization, render glider, set difficulty variables, glide management.
-2. RESPONSE
+2. Create collectibles for points, create enemies, create landing zone, bomb sequence
-3. RESPONSE
+3. none at this time

 # Thursday
 - [x] What did you achieve yesterday?